SheffieldSwift/Materials/18.08.15/Matthew Spear/Article/README.md

 ![NounProject](./Images/Noun Project.png)

 So many icons, with the option to download under the Creative Commons Licence (free with attribution) or otherwise royalty free the icons are ~£2 each.
-An option has been added to get unlimited downloads by subscription ~£7 a month.
+An option has been added to get unlimited downloads via subscription ~£7 a month.

 [https://thenounproject.com/](https://thenounproject.com/)